robseb/HPS2FPGAmapping/README.md

 	make
 	````
 	* **Note:** Be sure that this command was called inside the Intel EDS command shell!
-* The compiler should output after a succsesfull build a file called "**preloader-mkimage.bin**"
+* The compiler should output after a successfull build a file called "**preloader-mkimage.bin**"
-* This file contains the executibil bootloader and must be later on pre installed on the boot SD-card
+* This file contains the executable bootloader and must be pre installed on the boot SD-card later

-# 3. part:  Development of the secoundry bootloader (u-boot)
+# 3. part:  Development of the secondary bootloader (u-boot)
 The primary bootloader starts the secondary bootloader u-boot.
-His job is to enable the HPS to FPGA bridges, can configre the FPGA fabric and can the load Linux.
+His job is to enable the HPS to FPGA bridges, to pre-configre the FPGA fabric and to load Linux then.
-A final working u-boot executibil is avalibil inside the *rsYocto*- SD folder on the  [*rsYocto*-Github repository](https://github.com/robseb/rsyocto).
+A final working u-boot executable is availible inside the SD-folder on the [*rsYocto*-Github repository](https://github.com/robseb/rsyocto).
-The imported part of u-boot bootloader is the executution of a bootloader script.
-This feature is inside this u-boot version pre-enbabled.
+The important part of the u-boot bootloader is the execution of a bootloader script.
+This feature is inside this u-boot version pre-enabled.

 ### **Building of a secoundary bootloader script:**
 * Create a new file: "**uboot_cy5.script**"
-* Insert following lines to the script
+* Insert following lines to the script and modify it on your own.

  [Insert here the u.boot script p.40]